There are plenty of things to do in Oslo: the city is home to fascinating museums, vibrant art galleries and has excellent access to the countryside

 11. Don’t overlook the Nobel Peace Center.
-The center houses a number of intriguing exhibitions as well as a cosy café and shop.
+The centre houses a number of intriguing exhibitions as well as a cosy café and shop.

 14. Do take the time to wander the city centre taking in the countless historic buildings, monuments and works of art dotted throughout the city.

 15. Don’t stay too far out from the centre.
 Oslo is a very ‘walkable’ city and it’s best enjoyed on foot where possible.

 16. Do explore the rather swanky area of Aker Brygge along the waterfront.
 There are numerous shops, cafés and restaurants to enjoy, excellent views across the Oslofjord and it doesn’t cost a thing to wander the quayside enjoying the fresh sea air.

 17. Do take a look around, inside and on top of the Oslo Opera House.
 Even if you have no intention of watching a performance, the building is fascinating; it’s the world’s first opera house that lets you walk on the roof!
 Guided tours are also available.

 18. Finally, don’t worry about the language barrier – everybody speaks English!
 (Although, we always recommend learning a few basics.)